- Clean room assembly requires strict adherence to SOPs

-Successful manufacturing for industries such as semiconductor, nanotechnology and medical research depend on following not just some of these rules, but each and every one.
+Successful manufacturing for industries such as semiconductor, nanotechnology, and medical research depends on following not just some of these rules, but each and every one.
 While the gowning process may seem simple, failing to skip even one step can result in contamination of the sterile environment.

 Keller goes to great lengths to ensure the proper environment for all precision assembly performed in a clean room environment, meeting all ISO 7 level standards.

 Electromechanical assembly begins with your blueprints or our design team developing your product specifications.
 Throughout the process, you should be able to rely on your contract manufacturer of choice to keep the project on track, while also adapting to necessary changes along the way.

 Keller relies on a wealth of experience with projects of this complexity.
 Our engineering team uses their in-depth experience with these types of precision assemblies to develop the manufacturing process and deliver your product on-time and at budget.

 High-Level Assembly provides precision assemblies just short of turnkey systems, resulting in a finished product more integrated than an electro-mechanical assembly.
 You should feel confident that your design will be translated by the contract manufacturer into the HLA solution you need, when you need it.

 Precision assembly of this type must include testing, and Keller accomplishes this task at critical stages in the design and built process.
 Our engineering team also can integrate your proprietary technology for a true custom manufacturing solution.